Bernard Fergusson, Baron Ballantrae: Memorial scholarship

 The Bernard Fergusson Memorial Scholarship was established in 1982 by the late Maori Queen, Dame Te Atairangikaahu, from a fund raised on her behalf in memory of Fergusson, as he was a particular friend of the Tainui people.

 The purpose of the award is to assist a member of the Tainui Tribal Confederation resident in the Tainui Maori Trust Board area to enrol as an undergraduate student in the University of Waikato, who but for the award, might otherwise not be able to attend the university.

-Due to his relationship with Tainui, a Ngāruawāhia Primary School was named after him in 1966.
+Due to his relationship with Tainui, a Ngāruawāhia primary school, Te Kura Kaupapa o Bernard Fergusson, was named after him in 1966.
 Over the years, many students from the school would go on to receive the memorial scholarship.